werretal/adsbx-sync/README.md

-Javascript to use mit phantomjs to fetch http://global.adsbexchange.com/sync and view it local
+Javascript to use with phantomjs for fetching http://global.adsbexchange.com/sync and view it locally.

 usage: phantomjs fetch-adsb-sync-page.js http://www.adsbexchange.com/sync